 Note that they also have an Afternoon Tea event in the Lounge each Saturday as well.

 TIP: The New Orleans Jazz Museum also offers a free show every Tuesday afternoon at 2 pm.
 If you’re in the area at the time, it’s definitely worth popping in to see the performance!

 The New Orleans PrideFest, one of the fastest-growing Pride celebrations in the country, takes place June 9th - 11th, 2023.

 The full schedule of activities hasn't yet been released, but the main event is a parade which usually happens the week before the festival.

 The route typically begins at Elysian Fields and ends on Bourbon Street.

 You can also attend parties and enjoy performances by a variety of local artists during the New Orleans Pride festival.

 Click here to find out more about these festivities.

-The NOLA Caribbean Festival celebrates the culture, music, dance and cuisine of the Caribbean, a region that New Orleans's heritage is deeply rooted.
+The NOLA Caribbean Carnivale celebrates the culture, music, dance, and cuisine of the Caribbean, a region that plays a big part in New Orleans's heritage.

 The big event is the NOLA Colour Me Krazy Carnival Parade, complete with paint and colored powder being thrown around, which takes place along Canal Street.